firstdraft/zoom_settings_guide/zoom_settings.md

 ![advanced_2](advanced_2.png)
 ![advanced_3](advanced_3.png)

-Changes from default
+Changes from default:

 - Remote Support (On)
 - Closed Captioning (On)
 - Video Filters (Off)
 - Only show default email when sending email invites (On)

-Meeting (Email Notification)
+# Meeting (Email Notification)

 ![email](email.png)

-Changes from default.
+Changes from default:

 - When a cloud recording is available (On)

-# Other
+# Meeting (Other)

 ![other](other.png)

-Changes from default.
+Changes from default:

 - Blur snapshot on iOS task switcher (On)